elesto-dao/elesto/docs/ABOUT.md

 # Documentation

-How to use the Cosmos Cash Documentation.
+How to use the Elesto Documentation.

 - [Documentation](#documentation)
   - [Overview](#overview)